Carlisle in Cumberland County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1981 by Pennsylvania Historical and Museum Commission.

 Topics and series.
 This historical marker is listed in these topic lists: Political Subdivisions • Settlements & Settlers.
-In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
+In addition, it is included in the Pennsylvania Historical and Museum Commission (PHMC) series list.
 A significant historical date for this entry is January 27, 1794.

 Location.
 40° 12.076′ N, 77° 11.358′ W. Marker is in Carlisle, Pennsylvania, in Cumberland County.
-Marker is at the intersection of Hanover Street (Pennsylvania Route 34) and High Street (U.S. 11), on the right when traveling south on Hanover Street.
+It is at the intersection of Hanover Street (Pennsylvania Route 34) and High Street (U.S. 11), on the right when traveling south on Hanover Street.
 Touch for map.
 Marker is in this post office area: Carlisle PA 17013, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Forbes Trail (here, next to this marker); The Shelling of Carlisle (here, next to this marker); Historic Downtown Carlisle (here, next to this marker); Historical Directory of Carlisle (here, next to this marker); Veterans Memorial Courtyard (a few steps from this marker); China Burma India Veteran's Memorial (a few steps from this marker); Carlisle Public Square (a few steps from this marker); Medal of Honor Recipients (a few steps from this marker).
+At least 8 other markers are within walking distance of this marker: Forbes Trail (here, next to this marker); The Shelling of Carlisle (here, next to this marker); Historic Downtown Carlisle (here, next to this marker); Historical Directory of Carlisle (here, next to this marker); Veterans Memorial Courtyard (a few steps from this marker); China Burma India Veteran's Memorial (a few steps from this marker); Carlisle Public Square (a few steps from this marker); Medal of Honor Recipients (a few steps from this marker).
 Touch for a list and map of all markers in Carlisle.